-How much of your customer data is accessible for email marketing?
+How much of your customer data is accessible for cross-channel messaging?
 Rising customer expectations mean today’s marketers need more access than ever before to up-to-date data.
 But customer data isn’t all marketers need to access.
-They also need data they may house outside of the marketing department, including data for inventory, geolocation, shipment tracking, etc. But just 17% of marketers at some of the world’s largest companies told us they were very satisfied with their real-time data access.
+They also need data they may house outside of the marketing department, including data for inventory, geolocation, shipment tracking, etc.

 Have you ever been on the receiving end of an obvious disconnect where it was clear that a company didn’t have up-to-date information before they communicated with you?
 For instance, maybe you get an abandoned cart email after you already completed an order (or called the call center).
-Put yourself in your customer’s shoes when planning email marketing programs.
+Put yourself in your customer’s shoes when planning cross-channel messaging programs.
 What will the experience be for the user?
-The only way to create a consistent omnichannel experience is to map out your real-time data needs.
+The only way to create a consistent cross-channel experience is to map out your real-time data needs.
 Then create a strategy for accessing the data in real time.

 The adoption of multiple platforms that require separate databases limits how marketers can use data.
 In order for marketers to have a unified view of customers, eliminating data silos and housing everything in a centralized location is critical for providing a seamless, consistent experience no matter where customers interact with you, be it email, mobile, in-store, social media, web, etc. Centralizing data limits the number of integrations needed.
 It also keeps everything in one place for all teams and vendors to securely access.